-As shown in the following figure retrieving data from a dynamic source proceeds quite similarly to retrieving data from a static source.
-The only essential difference is that the server repeatedly sends additional responses containing new data, until a request to cancel is sent:
+As shown in the following figure, retrieving data from a dynamic source proceeds quite similarly to retrieving data from a static source.
+The only essential difference is that the server repeatedly sends additional responses containing new data, until a request to cancel is sent.